laanwj/sundog/README.md

 - Sound effects.
 - Touch screen support: a small area in the top-right of the screen has been designated as "cancel area" and will emulate a right-mouse click when touched.
+  This can be disabled by passing `--no-right-click-emulation` on the command line.

 Is it fully playable?
 Yes, I played it for quite a bit.
 All the critical things have been implemented, Though I cannot guarantee that there aren't any bugs